SukkoPera/OpenAmiga600FastRamExpansion/SocketRework.md

    ![sand](img/sand.jpg)
    ![sand2](img/sand2.jpg)

 3. File out a small notch in the corner of the socket to allow for socket to sit over the `R102` SMD resistor on the motherboard.
+Make sure to choose the right corner, maybe try to fit it on the CPU (the large square chip with *MC68000* written on it) and see which one it is.
+Make sure to match the correct orientation: one of the corners of the chip is "cut" and, if you look at the socket, one of its corners will match that.

    ![notch](img/notch.jpg)